 Were you recently arrested and charged with this form of assault in Southeastern Pennsylvania?
 You will want to be sure to get the help of a proven simple assault attorney as soon as possible.

-Alva & Shuttleworth, LLC provides legal defense against these charges for clients in and around Chester County, Delaware County, Bucks County, Montgomery County, and Philadelphia County.
+Alva Foster & Moscow, LLC provides legal defense against these charges for clients in and around Chester County, Delaware County, Bucks County, Montgomery County, and Philadelphia County.
 We also represent clients in New Jersey, and our firm will thoroughly evaluate your case when you call (215) 665-1695 right now to schedule a free consultation.